Noordfrees/RowsAndCols/README.md

 Use the Up/Down arrow keys to navigate the menu, and the Left/Right keys to change the value for the number of players.
 Use Enter to select the highlighted value.
 When a player is selected, Enter will toggle whether it is a computer player; use the keyboard to edit the player's name.
 Use Escape to quit.

+On the right hand side, the highscores are displayed.
+Since players tend to get fewer points in games with many players, the actual score is defined as the product of the in-game score and the number of players in the game.

 ## Website

 [Repository](https://github.com/Noordfrees/RowsAndCols)